danaikorre/dsmanufacturing.github.io/how_to_apply.md

 <a name = "register_interest_datavis_course"></a>
 ## Register interest in surveys and taster sessions

 As part of our course design we are [collecting information](https://forms.gle/4Z6wTZkoHMsNL5Yu5) about participants' motivations and expectations, along with prior experience in visualiation.
-The form may also be used to [register interest in hands-on taster sessions](https://forms.gle/4Z6wTZkoHMsNL5Yu5) planned to take place toward the end of May.
+The form may also be used to [register interest in hands-on taster sessions](https://forms.gle/4Z6wTZkoHMsNL5Yu5).
 <p>&nbsp;</p>

 <a name = "funding_applications"></a>